-Main CampusDecatur/Atlanta, Georgia, United States Campus Website0 - 5,000 on Campus250,000+ residents in Decatur/AtlantaLanguage(s) spoke on campus: English
+Main CampusDecatur/Atlanta, Georgia, United States Campus Website0 - 5,000 on Campus250,000+ residents in Decatur/AtlantaLanguage(s) spoken on campus: English

-The 100-acre, green wooded campus with gothic buildings is located in the historic community of Decatur, Georgia in Atlanta.
-It is within walking distance to dozens of shops and restaurants as well as bus stops and a rapid-transit rail station (MARTA).
+The 100-acre, green wooded campus with gothic buildings is located in the historic community of Decatur, Georgia, in Atlanta.
+It is within walking distance of dozens of shops and restaurants, as well as bus stops and a rapid-transit rail station (MARTA).
 Downtown Atlanta is only 15 minutes from campus by MARTA.
 Because of its beauty, Agnes Scott College has been the filming site for several Hollywood movies and has been voted the second most beautiful campus in the United States.

-Agnes Scott College offers many student clubs and team sports which exchange students are encouraged to participate in.
-These activities including music, dance, literature, leadership, religion, cultural celebration and community service.
+Agnes Scott College offers many student clubs and team sports, which exchange students are encouraged to participate in.
+These activities include music, dance, literature, leadership, religion, cultural celebration, and community service.

 Social Council plans dances, mixers, and parties with neighboring colleges.
-The college sponsors a variety of events from lectures by noted authorities to concerts by world famous artists.
-The college hosted Nobel Peace Prize recipient, Mohammad Yunus, and the first U.S. ambassador-at-large for Global Women's Issues, Melanne Verveer, who was appointed by President Barack Obama.
+The College sponsors a variety of events, from lectures by noted authorities to concerts by world-famous artists.
+The College hosted Nobel Peace Prize recipient Mohammad Yunus and the first U.S. ambassador-at-large for Global Women's Issues, Melanne Verveer, who President Barack Obama appointed.
 Each spring, the Writers' Festival brings well-known authors and poets to campus for readings and informal meetings with students.
 Agnes Scott's academic facilities include the Dana Fine Arts Building with a thrust-stage theater and several studios.
 Presser Hall contains soundproof recording studios and practice rooms for music students.
 The College's 30-inch Beck telescope, one of the largest in the Southeast, is available for student research.
-The Bullock Science Center for Women has state of the art laboratory facilities for student research.
+The Bullock Science Center for Women has state-of-the-art laboratory facilities for student research.
 Agnes Scott College has also won state-wide and national competitions for sustainability.